Athithya117/Hybrid-RAGOps-aws/docs/pulumi_aws/01_network/env_variables.md

 * **KMS**: providing your own KMS (`FLOW_LOG_KMS_ARN`) is preferred in enterprises.
 If the module creates a CMK (`FLOW_LOG_KMS_CREATE=true`), you must manage key policies and rotations.
 * **Bucket creation**: `FLOW_LOG_S3_CREATE=true` creates a bucket in the stack account.
 In multi-account orgs, prefer a central logging account/bucket and set `FLOW_LOG_S3_BUCKET` to that name.
 * **Access controls**: the module creates bucket policies and IAM roles; review them in `pulumi preview` for principle and resource scoping.
-* **Cost**: CloudWatch costs scale with ingestion; S3 + Athena has cheaper per-query cost if you convert to Parquet and partition.
-Glue ETL incurs Glue/EMR cost.
+* **Cost**: CloudWatch costs scale with ingestion; S3 + Athena has cheaper per-query cost if you use Parquet and partitioning.
+Glue crawler runs have modest cost; full ETL jobs (if you later reintroduce them) incur Glue/EMR cost.
-* **Partitioning**: for Athena queries, ETL -> Parquet + partition by `region/year/month/day` is the most cost-efficient.
+* **Partitioning**: for Athena queries, Parquet + partition by `region/year/month/day` (or use partition projection) is the most cost-efficient.
 Merely relying on Glue crawler over raw gz may still be expensive.
 * **Cross-account**: if logs will be delivered from another account, you must adapt bucket policy with `aws:SourceAccount` and SourceArn conditions (the module assumes same-account by default).

 ---